-For any class missed, the teacher may assign the student makeup work based on the instructional objectives for the subject or course and the needs of the individual student in mastering the essential knowledge and skills or in meeting subject or course requirements.
+A teacher may assign makeup work to a student who misses class based on instructional objectives and the needs of the student in mastering the essential knowledge and skills or meeting subject or course requirements.

-A student will be responsible for obtaining and completing the makeup work in a satisfactory manner and within the time specified by the teacher.
+The student will be responsible for obtaining and completing the makeup work within the time specified by the teacher.
 A student who does not make up assigned work within the time allotted by the teacher will receive a grade of zero for the assignment.

-A student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time, including absences for extracurricular activities, so that the teacher and student may plan any work that can be completed before or shortly after the absence.
+The student is encouraged to speak with his or her teacher if the student knows of an absence ahead of time so that the teacher and student may plan any makeup work.
 Please remember the importance of student attendance at school and that, even though absences may be excused or unexcused, all absences account for the 90 percent threshold regarding the state laws surrounding "attendance for credit or final grade."
-[See Attendance for Credit or Final Grade on page 39.]
+[See Attendance for Credit or Final Grade on page 41.]